 This weekend I wore one of my favorite dresses.
 It is body con with rainbow stripes, and It makes me so happy.
 I proceeded to go to pick up the best donuts I have ever eaten in my life, and to no surprise sported my “food baby” in the form of belly bloat as I went about living my life.
 I ate lunch out with a friend I haven’t seen in far too long, I stopped at home and had a salad because I knew it would make my slight sugar headache feel better and then went out to have some drinks and socialize to end the night.
 I didn’t think twice about any of it.
 There have been times in the past few years where I would have put far more thought into the calories of that day.
 That mental headspace would take away from all the good, lovely events that made up my Saturday, which would be such a shame.

-If you haven’t seen my other posts, I’ve lost about 30% of my body weight in the past few years.
+I’ve lost about 30% of my body weight in the past few years.
 I loved my curves prior to any of that, and I love my curves today.
 I’m not perfect and I’m sure looking back at my writing I’ve probably already said problematic things, but during my time slowly losing weight I never intentionally over-restricted.
 I self corrected my actions and mindset many times as I had interactions that I never prepared myself for and needed to protect myself against.

 I counteract people’s problematic compliments of my weight loss with positive self talk about treating my body right and loving it at any size it settles in.
 I never hit my arbitrary goal weight, at least yet… who knows what my body will want to be as I continue to live my health conscious life.
 That doesn’t make me look less “good.”